Baligubadle District

 Baligubadle District (Degmada Baligubadle) is a district in the Maroodi Jeex region of Somaliland.
 The district was created in 2019 and was carved out of the wider Hargeisa District.
 The capital of the district is Baligubadle. which straddles the border with the Somali Region of Ethiopia.

 Economy

 The district's inhabitants are mostly pastoralist whereby the local economy is predominantly dependent on livestock trade, however small-scale rain fed farming is also practiced.

 Demographics

 The Baligubadle town has approximately 18,000 inhabitants.
-The district is wholly dominated by the Arap clan, part of the wider Isaaq clan-family.
+The district is wholly dominated by the Arap clan and sacad muuse, part of the wider Isaaq clan-family.